koisland/BfxBestPractices/4_structured_data/README.md

 Common formats like `JSON`, `YAML`, `TOML`, or `TSV`/`CSV` are examples of machine-readable, structured data.

+Similar concept to "tidy" data where data is structured to make analysis easy.
+* Wickham, Hadley (2014).
+"Tidy Data" (PDF).
+Journal of Statistical Software.
+59 (10). doi:10.18637/jss.v059.i10.
+* ^^^ Author of R tidyverse

 ## Example: Inspector
 [`Inspector`](https://github.com/Maggi-Chen/Inspector)'s is an example of what you should __avoid__.
 Looking at its summary output:
 * It is not easily serializable.